High-resolution radio imaging of TGSSJ1530+1049, a radio galaxy in a dense environment at z=4: Discussion

 Below $1$\,GHz, J1530$+$1049 is brighter, as indicated by the lowest available frequency measurement of the RACS, $888$\,MHz \citep{rapid_askap}, $(17.1\pm0.71)$\,mJy, and by the TIFR Giant Meterwave Radio Telescope Sky Survey \citep[TGSS, ][]{TGSS} at $150$\,MHz, $(170\pm19)$\,mJy (Fig.~\ref{fig:spectralindex}).
 These low-resolution flux density values imply a spectral index of $\alpha_{0.15\mathrm{\,GHz}}^{3\mathrm{\,GHz}}=-1.5\pm0.1$, but also indicate a flattening of the radio spectrum between $888$\,MHz and $150$\,MHz, corresponding to $\sim5$\,GHz and $750$\,MHz, respectively, in the rest frame of the source at $z=4$.

 The $1.4$-GHz radio power of J1530$+$1049 is between $\sim(3-4) \times 10^{27} \mathrm{\,W\,Hz}^{-1}$, depending on whether the highest $1.4$-GHz flux density and the broad-band spectral index values are used, or whether the flux density and spectral index are taken from the e-MERLIN observations.
 The linear size of the source is $\sim 5.5$\,kpc.
 It is an order of magnitude fainter and smaller version of the radio galaxy J1420$+$1205 located at similar redshift ($z=4.026$) and also showing several steep-spectrum features at $100$-mas scale \citep{J1420}.

-The properties of J1530$+$1049 are similar to those of the high-power compact steep spectrum sources, or medium-sized symmetric objects as shown by e.g. \cite{anbaan}.
+The linear size and radio power of J1530$+$1049 are similar to those of the medium-sized symmetric objects (MSOs) studied by \cite{Fanti_2001} out to a redshift of $\sim 4$.
+In Fig.\,3 in \cite{Orienti_2025}\footnote{The unit of the horizontal axis is erroneously given in pc, it is in kpc.}, J1530$+$1049 could be placed on the evolutionary track shown for objects with jet power of $10^{46}$\,erg\,s$^{-1}$.
+MSOs are regarded as young radio sources eventually evolving into large-scale radio galaxies \citep[e.g.,][]{Magda2010, anbaan, Orienti_2025}.
+Alternatively, their jets can be frustrated, confined within their host galaxies, unable to break through the environment and grow into larger structures.
+According to \cite{Orienti_2025}, the progenitor objects of the high-power MSOs are less likely to be influenced by jet instabilities, and expected to eventually evolve into Fanaroff--Riley type II radio galaxies.